claves-angelicae/dossier/README.md

 “In the beginning there was the Word (Logos).”
 A Word is twofold: internal and uttered.
 The internal Word is a conception of the mind, and motion of the soul, which is made without a voice.
 The Word is to be silently contemplated.
 The Logos is the generative principle which impregnates potentiality.
 The semiotics of magic are thus: the map is not the territory.
 The Name is the thing itself.

 ### iii.
 Incantation
 The Word is twofold: internal and uttered.
 An uttered word is the internal Word brought forth through breath into vibration.
 Through this act of locution the Will sets the Word in motion.
-Incantation is derived from the Latin ‘incantare’ meaning “to enchant, cast a spell.”
+Incantation is derived from the Latin *incantare* meaning “to enchant, cast a spell.”
 The infamous magical word ‘Abracadabra’ is derived from the Aramaic meaning “I create as I speak.”
 Language operates as the material mediation between subconscious desires and the conscious mind.
 The Word is the Will encoded into a substrate for transmission.
 It is through incantation that the Word is set in motion.

 ### iv.
 Seal
 Sealing is the act of encrypting a message.
-A Sigil is the encoding of desire or intent into a symbol.
-The Latin sigillum means ‘seal’.
-The Hebrewהלוגס  (segula) meaning ‘word, action, or talisman’.
+A sigil is the encoding of desire or intent into a symbol.
+The Latin *sigillum* means ‘seal’.
+The Hebrew הלוגס (*segula*) meaning ‘word, action, or talisman’.
 The sigil traces the paths of the majestic alphabet of the ancient magi with the Rosy Cross as its key.

 ### v.
 Casting
 Once the Word has been synthesized and prepared for secure transmission on the network it must be activated by casting it out.
 Once the spell is cast a smart contract daemon is invoked to route the Word to its destination.
 This destination address is assigned by selecting a cardinal direction to where the Word is to be cast.
 After the spell is completed the Word is inscribed onto the distributed ledger of the Ethereum network.

 ### vi.
 Sigil
 The daemon listening for the cryptographically signed acknowledgement of transfer is animated to draw the Sigil onto a paper talisman with a mechanical writing machine when it can verify that the Word has been authored.
-The Sigil is both sign and signifier of the encrypted Word's transaction record on Ethereum’s public ledger.
+The Sigil is both sign and signifier of the encrypted Word’s transaction record on Ethereum’s public ledger.

 ## Sigil